lead generation

 so visitors know exactly what information they need to provide.

-For example, instead of labeling a field “Name,” use “First Name” and “Last Name” to avoid confusion.
+For example, instead of labelling a field “Name,” use “First Name” and “Last Name” to avoid confusion.

 Also, consider adding helper text or placeholder text